AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 * Creation of a private key file and then the creation of the oAuth application registered with that key.
 * Configuration of the triggers in Adobe Analytics.

 The Adobe Analytics configuration is out of the scope of this document.

 Adobe Campaign requires the following information from Adobe Analytics:

 * The name of the oAuth application.
-* The IMSOrgId.
-It is the identifier of the Experience Cloud customer.
+* The IMSOrgId, the identifier of the Experience Cloud customer.
 * The names of the triggers configured in Analytics.
 * The name and format of the data fields to reconcile with the Marketing database.
-Note:

 Part of this configuration is a custom development and requires the following:

 * Working knowledge of JSON, XML, and Javascript parsing in Adobe Campaign.
 * Working knowledge of the QueryDef and Writer APIs.
 * Working notions of encryption and authentication using private keys.

+>[!NOTE]
+>
-Since editing the JS code requires technical skills, do not attempt it without the proper understanding.
-Triggers are saved to a database table.
+>Since editing the JS code requires technical skills, do not attempt it without the proper understanding. <br>Triggers are saved to a database table.
 Thus, trigger data can be safely used by marketing operators in targeting workflows.

 ## Authentication and configuration files {#authentication-configuration}